transloadit/uppy/website/src/docs/transloadit.md

 ### `Transloadit.COMPANION_PATTERN`

-A RegExp pattern matching Transloadit's hosted companion endpoints.
-The pattern is used in remote provider `companionAllowedHosts` options, to ensure that third party authentication messages cannot be faked by an attacker's page, but can only originate from Transloadit's servers.
+A RegExp pattern matching Transloadit’s hosted companion endpoints.
+The pattern is used in remote provider `companionAllowedHosts` options, to make sure that third party authentication messages cannot be faked by an attacker’s page, but can only originate from Transloadit’s servers.

 Use it whenever you use `companionUrl: Transloadit.COMPANION`, like so: